dpsenner/mkv-split-chapters/README.md

 # mkv-split-chapters

-This is a simple tool that takes one mkv file with several chapters and extracts each chapter into a mkv file.
+This is a simple tool that takes one mkv file with several chapters in it and extracts each chapter into a separate mkv file.

 ## Installation